The Grey Literature Problem:

-The annual meeting of the Council for Independent Archaeology will be held at Wallingford on Saturday, 6th September 2014 in association with The Wallingford Historical and Archaeological Society, and organised by Gerard Latham.
+The conference will be held at Wallingford on Saturday, 6th September 2014 in association with The Wallingford Historical and Archaeological Society, with thanks to Gerard Latham.

-Further details can be obtained from the web site of The Wallingford Historical and Archaeological Society (TWHAS).
+Further details of Wallingford can be obtained from the web site of The Wallingford Historical and Archaeological Society (TWHAS).

 Remembering Mick Aston